Marchuck/OpenSourceBar-Android/README.md

-# Open Source Bar Sample Projects for iOS
+# Open Source Bar Sample Projects for Android

 Projects are meant to be standalone examples of techniques and frameworks covering the similar areas of different Android programming aspects.